Morocco Culture and Music Tour

 Day 8: Overland trip to Ouarzazate from Merzouga

 Only fifteen kilometers from Tinghir, you will find the highest, narrowest gorges in the region: the Todra Canyons.
 You will then travel through the Dades valley, where you will find thousands of rose bushes acting as hedgerows to divide plots of land used for local produce.
 You will depart Tinghir and journey through El Kelaa De Mgouna and Boumalne, exploring the Dades Valley as you continue onward to Ouarzazate.
-Ouarzazate is defined by one large Oasis that intercepts the flow of water between the Dades, the Draa valleys, and the majestic High Atlas.
+Ouarzazate is defined by one large Oasis that intercepts the flow of water between the Dades and the Draa valleys, as well as the majestic High Atlas.
 Dinner and accommodations will be provided in the Belere Hotel, followed by a visit to a local home where you will enjoy a night of tribal music with the Houara Dancers

 Day 9: Travel to Marrakech

 You will depart in the morning for Marrakech, traveling via Taddart and the Tizi n Tishka Pass.
-The Pass, at an elevation of 11,000 feet, divides the mountains into two totally different aspects.
+The Pass, at an elevation of 11,000 feet, divides the mountains into two different aspects.
 The first side acts as a shield, protecting the hinterland from the Sahara's harsh, dry climate.
 The second side is soft and evergreen, collecting moisture brought by the Gherbi winds from the Atlantic Ocean.
 You will arrive in Marrakech, a pleasant city where southern tribesmen and Berber villagers bring their goods, spend their money, and find entertainment.
 For tourists, Marrakech is perpetually fascinating, sitting majestically before the soaring Atlas Mountains.
 You will have lunch at your hotel, followed by a visit to the bustling Jemaa El Fna Square.
 Afterward, you will visit a local home, where you will enjoy dinner, the local Kekka music, and the famous Gnawa music and dancing.
 B.D.

 Day 10: Marrakech guided tour